psychicEgg/EDHM/Odyssey/3rdPartyMods/README.md

  - Customise the blue stripe lighting

 **Cutter**
  - Customise the accessory dials, lights and logo on the dashboard

 **Chieftain / Challenger**
 - Option to turn off the small white lights on the cockpit frame
- - The same elements in the Crusader were coded differently in another shader so I'll do them at a later date

-**Dolphin**
+**Dolphin and Type 10 Defender**
  - Dim the accessory lights on the dashboard, or make them grey

 ## To install 3PMs